What are the Average Storage Heating Costs in 2023? | Checkatrade

 How to use night storage heater controls

-Input vs output
+Input and output settings

 1. Turn the ‘output’ setting of your storage heater to ‘off’ before you go to bed